OpenCLIM/global-flood-impact-green-areas/README.md

 * Boundary
   * Description: A .gpkg of the geographical area of interest.
   * Location: /data/boundary
-* Grids
-  * Description: A .gpkg of the OS British National Grid cells.
-  * Location: /data/grids

 ## Outputs
 The model should output only one file - a .gpkg file of the chosen area containing the vectors of interest.